Arduino: The Noiasca Liquid Crystal with Support of Cyrillic

 - Replace all Cyrillic letters to Latin letters for a "standard" LCD

-For the second variant there are 3 options
+For the first variant there are 3 options

 - LCD with the SPLC780D1 002 ROM